dustinchadparker/MeggicBuffTracker/README.md

 - The tracker frame is draggable; position is remembered across sessions.

 ## Known Issues
-- The 'remaining time' will be incorrect if relogging and will also refresh if you do /reload.
-Directly getting the ACTUAL remaining time doesn't seem possible with current API.
-This is not a huge issue as I just needed it to let me know when the buff expires - how much it has left isn't too big of an issue.
 - If the addon loads and you can't see the mbt window, do "/mbt reset" to put it back to the middle of your screen (it can go off-screen)
 - Weapon enchants likely won't work with off-hand weapons.
 I haven't tried it as I don't have a rogue/offhand class.
 - If you find any other bugs please let me know!